A man using an inhaler

 When using albuterol, we’re trying to counteract those asthma symptoms.
 However, with alcohol exacerbating those symptoms, there’s a standoff happening: the bronchodilating effects of albuterol are offset, and we might find ourselves reaching for that inhaler more frequently.
 So while albuterol itself and alcohol don't have a known direct harmful interaction, the worsening of asthma symptoms due to alcohol might make it seem that way.

-What About the Liver?
+What About Your Liver?

 The liver is responsible for breaking down both alcohol and many medications, including albuterol.
 Consuming large amounts of alcohol can put extra strain on the liver, potentially affecting how it processes medications.
 With the liver's efficiency compromised, the body might not tolerate albuterol as much as before.